 Judith is an avid chamber musician and a founding member of the Bremen String Quartet, a dynamic new quartet in the region which is in high demand to perform at venues such as PI Bistro series, KWMS, First United, WLU and Conrad Grebel.
 She has been featured with the 4tet on the KWS's Baroque and Beyond series, will be performing at the Leith Summer Festival in July 2011, and will present a chamber music seminar and a series of masterclasses at the National Academy Orchestra 's chamber music festival. a solo concerto with the KW Community Orchestra and the Oakville Chamber Orchestra.

 As an educator, Judith is very active in the Kitchener-Waterloo community.
 She has taught at University of Waterloo (Conrad Grebel), University of Toronto, Eastwood Collegiate as well as maintaining a small private studio and giving masterclasses at Wilfrid Laurier.
 She is regularly called upon to coach the string sections of the KWS Youth Orchestra and the WLU orchestra.
 She is also in high demand as a clinician across southern Ontario.
 In 2008 the Bremen String Quartet established a highly successful chamber music program for young musicians under the auspices of the KWS.

 Judith has held the position of Associate Principal Viola with the KWS since October, 2002.

-Gregory Campbell, Acting Associate Principal
+Gregory Campbell, (On leave) Assistant Principal

 Gregory Campbell joined the Kitchener-Waterloo Symphony in 2008 as Assistant Principal Viola.